fractal6/doc/docs/circle.en.md

 ### Member

-Member of organisation who play at least one roles are considered as **Member**.
-Theirs level of authority and rights are determined by the role they play.
+If you play at least one role in an organisation, you will be automatically granted as **Member**.
+The level of authority and rights of a Member are determined by the role they play.

 ### Owner

-When you create a new organisation, you are set up as the an **Owner** of this organisation. **Owner** have the maximal level authority of rights in this organisation.
+When you create a new organisation, you are automatically set up as an **Owner** of this organisation. **Owners** have the maximal level authority of rights in the organisation.

-## Type of Authority
+## Authority

-In **Fractale**, there are several levels of authority that determine the rights of a role.
+Each role in an organisation is defined with a level of authority that affect the rights and the resources accessible by the role leader.

+The authority of a role can be one of the following:

 ### Peer